TehShrike/joshduff.com/content/2024-07-18-communication-culture.md

 One of the most important things I've read is the post *[Conversational Cultures: Combat vs Nurture](https://www.lesswrong.com/posts/ExssKjAaXEEYcnzPd/conversational-cultures-combat-vs-nurture)*.

-A very short summary: what that post's author calls "combat culture", and what I will call "idea culture" is typified by people being willing to disagree with each other's ideas directly.
+A very short summary: what that post's author calls "combat culture" and what I will call "idea culture" is typified by people being willing to disagree with each other's ideas directly.
 A face-saving culture, or "nurture culture" is typified by people affirming each other, and interpreting direct criticism or disagreement as an attack.

-I would recommend reading the post, but I'm not writing this post to convince you to read it, more to get out some thoughts on the effective communication.
+I would recommend reading the post, but I'm not writing this post to convince you to read it, more to get out some thoughts on effective communication.

 ## My stance: not neutral